Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Summary Future Work

 \section{Summary \& Future Work}

-In this work, we introduce a method for using orbital phase and planetary brightness variation to deconfuse orbit combinations.
-We present a straightforward analysis of a limited set of cases to demonstrate the utility of planetary phase for planet-detection deconfusion.
-We apply the updated orbit ranking scheme to thirty systems containing three planets, categorized into three groups of ten across low, medium, and high inclination groupings.
-We adopt some instrument parameters for the Roman Space Telescope Coronagraph Instrument to implement the photometric orbit-ranking scheme with realistic instrument values.
+In this work, we introduce a method and updated tool for using orbital phase and planetary brightness variation to deconfuse orbit combinations.
+We present a proof-of-concept analysis of a limited set of cases to explore the utility of planetary phase for planet-detection deconfusion.
+We apply the updated orbit ranking scheme to thirty representative highly confused systems containing three planets, categorized into three groups of ten across low, medium, and high inclination groupings.
+We adopt instrument parameters for the Roman Space Telescope Coronagraph Instrument to implement the photometric orbit-ranking scheme with realistic instrument values, but the results remain applicable to any direct imaging mission.

-The results presented here show that combining photometry with astrometry shows promise for improving deconfusion of multi-planet systems and enabling orbit differentiation.
-For the example systems presented here, each had multiple closely ranked orbit options using only relative astrometry, which results in confusion.
-The photometry ranking scheme helps to choose the system fit that most closely resembles the true simulated system in all but 30\% of the ten low inclination cases, all but 40\% of the ten medium inclination cases, and all but 40\% of the ten high inclination cases presented here.
+The analysis presented here shows that combining photometry with astrometry shows promise for improving deconfusion of multi-planet systems and enabling orbit differentiation.
+For the corner cases presented here, each system had multiple closely ranked orbit options using only relative astrometry, which results in confusion.
+The photometry ranking scheme helps to choose the system fit that most closely resembles the true simulated system in more than half of the representative cases across inclination groupings.
 Future work will explore the potential for improving the error rates on orbit ranking with photometry by setting thresholds for comparing system likelihoods and using more realistic planetary reflectance treatments.